 We have secured £500,000 funding from central Government to develop a long term master plan for Gleadless Valley.
 The money will pay for the work to identify what needs improving, and where and how this can best be done.

-We want to make sure that the masterplan for Gleadless Valley helps us improve the neighbourhood for years to come.
-Some of the money will be used to enable this consultation to be effective.
+We want to make sure that the master plan helps us improve the neighbourhood for years to come and want to encourage as many people as possible to contribute and get involved.

-Having the masterplan will put the Council in a really good position to talk to Government about additional money to put the plans into action, although we may be able to deliver some changes in Gleadless Valley without additional government funding.
+Having the master plan will us in a really good position to continue to talk with Government about additional money to put the plans into action.
+We'll also look at the services we fund.

 Parts of Gleadless Valley fall into the 10% most deprived neighbourhoods in the country, and although similar areas in Sheffield have had regeneration activity in the past, this has not happened in Gleadless Valley.